xeltica-studio/DotFeather/README.md

 - Windows
 - macOS

-## Supported Graphics Driver
+## Supported Rendering Backend

 - OpenGL 1.0 (Using OpenTK)

 ### In Planning

-- Linux/X11 Support (I have to fix bug to run DotFeahter on Linux.)
+- GNU/Linux Support (I have to fix bug to run DotFeahter on Linux.)
 	- for iOS / Android
 - OpenGL ES 2.0 (Using OpenTK)
-- DirectX 9.0 (Using DXLib)
-	- It'll only works on Windows
 - Metal2 (Using Xamarin.iOS and Xamarin.Mac)
 	- It'll only works on iOS & macOS